canonical/sphinx-docs-starter-pack/docs/how-to/run-documentation-checks.rst

 A section of text
 ~~~~~~~~~~~~~~~~~

-To disable Vale for a specific section of text, specific markup can be used:
+To disable Vale for a section of text, use the following markup:

 .. tab-set::